 Red Flag Alert goes the extra mile in evaluating risk and we have a close eye on the acute distress caused by coronavirus.
 We not only have the best algorithm to analyse and assess risk factors, but we also have experts collating, analysing and digesting data to generate financial health ratings that accurately predict insolvency.

-To find out more about how Red Flag Alert can help you spot when companies may be a trading risk, get in touch with Richard West at email@example.com or on 0344 412 6699.
+To find out more about how Red Flag Alert can help you spot when companies may be a trading risk.
+See how Red Flag Alert can protect your business from financial risk, trial the platform for free today.